Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Any scoliosis is a spinal deformity, and S-shaped scoliosis is determined when, along with a frontal curvature resembling the letter C, there is a second lateral curvature — compensating, giving the spinal column the shape of the letter S.
+Any scoliosis is a deformation of the spine, and S-shaped scoliosis is defined when, along with the frontal curvature, resembling the letter C, there is a second lateral curvature - compensating, giving the spinal column the shape of the letter S.

 This type of deforming dorsopathy in most cases affects the thoracolumbar region of the spinal column - the thoracic and lumbar regions.
 According to ICD-10, the scoliosis code is M41.0 M41.9.